OSGConnect/connectbook/start/software/compiling-applications.md

 Due to the distributed nature of the Open Science Grid, you will always need to ensure that your jobs have access to the software that will be executed.
-This guide provides useful information, including an [example](#example-compilation), for compiling and using your software in OSG Connect.
+This guide provides useful information for compiling and using your software in OSG Connect.
+A detailed example of performing software compilation is additionally available at (link).

 > *What is compiling?*
 > The process of compiling converts human readable code into binary,